Skip to main content

 export DYNAMOSQL_MCP_TOKEN="YOUR_MCP_TOKEN"

-Obtaining a bearer token
+Obtaining a static bearer token

 curl -s -X POST https://mcp.dynamosql.com/token \